 When it comes to furniture, aluminum, plastic, and composite materials are also good alternatives to metal and wood, which obviously can weaken over time when exposed to salt.

-7. Heating Ventilation and Air Conditioning System
+7. Premature damage to your Heating Ventilation and Air Conditioning System (HVAC)

 One of the more overlooked objects that salty coastal air can affect is your HVAC unit.
 Since these are made up entirely of metal and essential to keep in good working order, one solution is to place them in dry areas where they likely won’t get wet or receive exposure to the ocean breeze.